capytaine/capytaine/docs/user_manual/resolution.rst

 Green function
 ~~~~~~~~~~~~~~
-A class used to evaluate the Green function.
+A class used to evaluate the Green function, deriving from :class:`AbstractGreenFunction <capytaine.green_functions.abstract_green_function.AbstractGreenFunction>`.
 Two of them are available in the present version:

 :class:`capytaine.green_functions.delhommeau.Delhommeau` (Default)